sdncoder/sdncoder.github.io/README.md

 ## A network deployment framework

-a set of tools used to deploy network infrastructure(s) at scale.
+A set of tools used to deploy network infrastructure(s) at scale.
-the framework tools:
+The framework tools:
 * allow engineers to focus on the design and configuration by providing low-level funcationaly (i.e., ssh with vendor libraries).
+* provide team-based configuration management with revision control and review/approal capabilites.
+*

 ### The framework
 * [Automate configuration deployment with Ansible](#Automate-configuration-deployment-with-ansible)